Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 The software version is unlimited as long as you do the returns on a single computer where you installed your copy of TurboTax.
 However, keep in mind that you can only eFile up to five returns.
 Beyond that, you need to print the forms for your family members or friends to mail in.

-- Can you use TurboTax for all family members?
+- Can I use TurboTax for all family members?

 Yes, the same as the last question.
 You can eFile, as well, for up to five individual family member’s returns.

-- Can you delete your information from TurboTax when you're done?
+- Can I delete my information from TurboTax when I'm done?

 Yes, but you really wouldn't want to, because TurboTax makes it easier to do your taxes each of the following years by carrying forward all pertinent information.